davidalger/ansible-role-users/README.md

 * ssh_key - This should be a list of SSH keys for the user (optional).
 Each SSH key should be included directly and should have no newlines.
 * generate_ssh_key - Whether to generate a SSH key for the user (optional, defaults to no).
+* ssh_key_exclusive - Whether ssh_key list is exclusive (when specified, only one key may be passed; optional, defaults to no).

 In addition, the following items are optional for each user: